sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>ipcalc</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : IP network address calculator
+Short desc    : IP network address calculator
 URL          : https://gitlab.com/ipcalc/ipcalc
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : ipcalc provides a simple way to calculate IP information for a host
+Descript     : ipcalc provides a simple way to calculate IP information for a host
              : or network.
 Depending on the options specified, it may be used to provide
              : IP network information in human readable format, in a format suitable for
              : parsing in scripts, generate random private addresses, resolve an IP address,